 Michael F. HarschNon-Resident Fellow

-Prior to joining NYUAD, Michael completed fellowships at Johns Hopkins University's SAIS Center for Transatlantic Relations, the Peace Research Institute Oslo (PRIO), the Stiftung Wissenschaft und Politik (SWP) and the German Council on Foreign Relations (DGAP).
-He was also a visiting scholar at the World Bank’s Global Center on Conflict, Security and Development in Kenya and at Stanford University’s Department of Political Science.
+Prior to joining NYUAD, he completed fellowships at Johns Hopkins University's School of Advanced International Studies (SAIS), the Peace Research Institute Oslo (PRIO), the Stiftung Wissenschaft und Politik (SWP) and the German Council on Foreign Relations (DGAP).
+He was also a visiting scholar at the World Bank’s Global Center on Conflict, Security, and Development in Kenya and at Stanford University’s Department of Political Science.